mantidproject/documents/Presentations/DevMeetings/2018-01/google-test.md

 ## Disadvantages of google-test

 - More advanced features such as parametrized tests feel slightly complicated to use, but would probably be ok once we have a couple of examples or a little experience.
+- There does not seem to be a built-in for replacing `TS_ASSERT_THROWS_EQUALS`, would need to provide a replacement ourselves?